Sheldenburg/ai-engineer-template/README.md

 Here are the reasons why we wanted to build with Nextjs (a full stack framework built on top of React) over React.
 - Dependencies reduction
 A barebone Reactjs application would require installation of dependency packages to achieve multi-page routing, managing API requests, caching etc. There are a number of solutions out there, e.g. in the original repo, @tanstack/react-router is used for routing, @tanstack/react-query + axios are used for managing API requests and caching.
-In a Nextjs application, all these functions are built in without the need of third-party libraries.
+In a Nextjs application, all these functions are built in without the need for third-party libraries.
 Also, Nextjs14 (app router) uses file-based routing which means the routing is automatically done via the folder structure.

 - Server side rendering
 Data fetching and mutation in a Nextjs application is mostly dealt in server side while client side data fetching is also allowed.
-This offers advantages to get away with 'useEffect' and other cumbersome boiler plate codes in order to do data feaching at client side.
+This offers advantages to get away with 'useEffect' and other cumbersome boiler plate codes in order to do data fetching at client side.
 Server side rendering also offers performance benefit.

 - Popularity
 Nextjs is getting more and more popular.
 There are good amount of frontend projects and Youtube tutorials based on Nextjs, which are beginner friendly.